 The following chart summarizes the monitoring and compliance activities associated with the 19 certification criteria.
-Monitoring activities are conducted by either OIC or WAHBE.
+Monitoring activities are conducted by OIC, WAHBE, or both.
 Any penalties associated with criteria #2 or #7 were described in section 2.2.
 See sections 2.1 and 2.2 for further detail on the certification criteria.